Fukuda Hikari Research-2 Motor Glider

+Fukuda Hikari Research-2 Motor Glider.

-The Fukuda Hikari Research-2 Motor Glider was a Japanese civil design which first flew in August 1941.
-Its gliding performance was encouraging but its development ended as Japan entered World War II in December 1941.
+The Fukuda Hikari Research-2 Motor Glider was a Japanese civil design, which first flew in August 1941.
+Its gliding performance was encouraging, but its development ended as Japan entered World War II in December 1941.

 Design and development

-In 1940 Fukuda received a request from the Aviation Board of Japan for a motor glider.
-The Fukuda Hikari Research-2 was completed in July 1941 and was only the second Japanese motor glider, following the Nippon Hachi Motor Glider.
+In 1940, Fukuda received a request from the Aviation Board of Japan for a motor glider.
+The Fukuda Hikari Research-2 was completed in July 1941 and was the second Japanese motor glider, following the Nippon Hachi Motor Glider.

-The Resesrch-2 had a wooden structure throughout and was fabric covered.
+The Research-2 had a wooden structure throughout and was fabric covered.
 It was a conventional low wing monoplane with a fixed undercarriage, distinguished by its higher than average (13.75) aspect ratio wing, which was tetrahedral in plan with slightly blunted tips.
-Like may gliders, the Research-2's wing was equipped with spoilers.
+Like many gliders, the Research-2's wing was equipped with spoilers.

 It was powered by an aero-engine developed in the U.K. by Flying Squirrel, better known for their motorcycles, an air-cooled, inverted, twin cylinder inline two-stroke with an output of 16-28 hp.
 Behind the engine the fuselage was rounded in section.
 The Research-2 was flown from an enclosed cockpit over the wing leading edge; the top of the cockpit glazing merged, unbroken, into the upper fuselage.
 The tail was also conventional, though the fuselage-mounted horizontal surfaces were well forward of the vertical tail, which had a tall but narrow fin and large unbalanced rudder.

 Its faired landing legs were kept short by wing root stubs with anhedral, producing a mild, inverted gull wing.